Nora Eidelman, Chair

 Joseph S. Reed

 Commissioner Reed has spent most of his adult life working on civil rights issues on Capital Hill and at various nonprofits, including nearly six years at the Washington Bureau of the National NAACP.
 Currently, he works at the National Community Reinvestment Coalition (NCRC) as their Senior Policy Advocate working with community leaders, policymakers, and financial institutions to champion fairness and end discrimination in lending, housing, and business.
-For the last three years he has advocated for the civil rights of Prince George's County residents as an Executive Board Member of the NAACP's Prince George's County branch, also serving as its Political Action Chairman from 2016-2019.
-He grew up in Fort Washington, Maryland and is a product of the Prince George's County school system, graduating from Suitland High School.
+Commissioner Reed grew up in Fort Washington, Maryland and is a product of the Prince George's County Public Schools, graduating from Suitland High School.
 A proud alumnus of Hampton University, he obtained his Bachelors Degree in Mass Media with a concentration in Public Relations in 2002.
-He has also earned a Graduate Certificate in Legal Studies from Georgetown University and a Masters Degree and Graduate Certificate from John Hopkins University in Government and Government Analytics respectively.
+He has also earned a Graduate Certificate in Legal Studies from Georgetown University and a Masters Degree and Graduate Certificate from John Hopkins University in Government and Government Analytics, respectively.

 Felicia Lasley Sadler